camila-maura/bayesian_project_S1/README.md

 # Is the agent Bayesian?
 How?
 This repo contains the experiments we conducted for our Bayesian Modeling of Brain and Behavior Course project.
 Our task consisted in -----, which could be assessed at 5 different levels of difficulty.

+## How to use?
+Clone the repository
+uv sync to create virtual environment from pyproject.toml

 ## Src
 - data_gen contains the code to generate ---
 - notebooks contains explanation notebooks of the experiments for the corresponding level (1 to 5).
 One notebook per level